unoplatform/uno.extensions/doc/Overview/Mvux/Overview.md

 ### eXtended

-- As the MVUX already generated the bindable proxies.
+- Bindable proxies have already been generated for you
 - You just need to add an Bindable instance of the `YourModel`, the `DataContext` and it is done.